universityofglasgow/moodle-blocks_newgu_spdetails/docs/unit_tests.md

 Web service tests, extend the class *newgu_spdetails_advanced_testcase*.
 This creates some basic structure for the tests to use.
 Including...

-* Courses - MyGrades, GCAT and regular Gradebook types
+* Courses - MyGrades and regular Gradebook types
 * The 22-point scale - both Schedule A and Schedule B
 * A teacher
 * Some students